FaaSdotNet/faas/README.md

-# Form as an service project in dotNet
+# Form as a service project in dotNet

 ## Description
 This project will provide simple Forms schema creation and submissions for users.